sametartann/File-Sharing-App/Readme.txt

 A peer to peer file sharing application for Computer Networks project.
-This python program works with 4 processes: ChunkAnnouncer, ContentDiscovery, DownloadChunk and UploadChunk.
+(20 May 2021) This python program works with 4 processes: ChunkAnnouncer, ContentDiscovery, DownloadChunk and UploadChunk.

 The file that will be transferred should be inside the python project file.